nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect: Deleting person and clearing person list should:**

 - **Alternative 1 (Current choice):** remove appointments with the `personId` of that person.
-  - Pros: This prevents the case where appointments are linked to personIds that are non-existent.
+  - **Pros**: This prevents the case where appointments are linked to personIds that are non-existent.
 - **Alternative 2:** not remove any appointments with the `personId` of that person.
-  - Cons: This assumes the user would delete the appointments linked to the deleted person's `personId`.
+  - **Cons**: This assumes the user would delete the appointments linked to the deleted person's `personId`.
 However, the user might forget to do so.

 <br>